 Fast becoming a radio favourite, “not to be missed” (Time Out) Brooks’ music has been hailed on BBC Radio 1, 2 and 6, and she’s recently been added to the Starbucks playlist worldwide.
 The haunting, ethereal sound of her latest I Fought Lovers EP is prelude to the sonic largesse of future releases, as she heads to the studio to record her new album with a few of Britain’s finest.

 Having led a fascinating life with a vivid cast of characters, Brooks takes to the road often, to draw inspiration from the people she meets.
-The writing for her current album began in the chaos of London life, continuing on tour in the dusty expanse of Australia, and finding its completion on the side of a beautiful little mountain in the Welsh wilderness.
-Now under the wing of UK based label Abandon Music Group, Brooks is in the studio recording a group of fresh new songs.
+The writing for her current album began in the chaos of London life, continuing on tour in the dusty expanse of Australia at the beginning of 2015, and finding its completion on the side of a beautiful little mountain in the Welsh wilderness.
+Now under the wing of UK based label Abandon Music Group, Brooks has just returned from a winter of touring in France and Australia, and is in the studio recording a brand new album.